Dietary Tips for Prurigo Nodularis

 Dinner:

-- Baked salmon with roasted sweet potato and steamed broccoli
+• Baked salmon fish with roasted sweet potatoes and steamed broccoli

 Consulting with Healthcare Professionals